“One of the World's Leading Indie Film Fests” - The Hollywood Reporter, 2021

 The 29th Oldenburg International Film Festival takes place from September 14-18, 2022.

 The Oldenburg International Film Festival selection committee decides which films will participate in the Festival.
 The committee's decision is final and no correspondence will be entered into.
 Selected films will be notified by August 15, 2022, approximately.

 Submitted short films should not be longer than 49 minutes; submitted feature films must be longer than 49 minutes.

 For screening purposes DCP, Blu-ray, ProRes all PAL European standard.

-At the time of entry a preview DVD (PAL or NTSC) or a secure online link should be sent at the sender's cost to:
+At the time of entry (if not submitted via FilmFreeway) a preview DVD (PAL or NTSC) should be sent at the sender's expense to:

 Oldenburg International Film Festival

 or via a secure link to: email@example.com

 Along with the screener we welcome you to send us the following material:

 * the biography, filmography and a recent photo of the director